 Influenza vaccination: Patients with diabetes Results Current Quarter Previous Quarter % Change Criteria Regular patients with type 1 or type 2 diabetes who were immunised against influenza in the previous 15 months.
 Goal To improve the number of patients who have a type 1 or type 2 diabetes diagnosis to be immunised against influenza.
-Measure easure Identify and increase the proportion of patients that have type 1 or type 2 diabetes who had an influenza vaccination in the past 15 months to have their immunisation recorded in their clinical profile.
+Measure Identify and increase the proportion of patients that have type 1 or type 2 diabetes who had an influenza vaccination in the past 15 months to have their immunisation recorded in their clinical profile.

-22 Diabetes Australia - Getting ready for the flu season: Vaccinate please!
+&lt;sup>20 Diabetes Australia - Getting ready for the flu season: Vaccinate please!

-- 1. The following HealthPathways pages are highly recommended: - Influenza - Influenza Immunisation - Read RACGP's Guidelines for preventive activities in general practice 10th edition to assist with patient care strategies: Immunisation page 154. - 3.
+- 1. The following HealthPathways pages are highly recommended: - Influenza - Influenza Immunisation - 2.
+Read RACGP's Guidelines for preventative activities in general practice 10th edition to assist with preventative strategies: Immunisation page 154. - 3.
 Review RACGP's Improving health record quality in general practice to help produce and maintain high-quality patient records. - 4.
-Brisbane South PHN has a target poster available to help your practice track improvement measures for recording influenza vaccinations for your patients with diabetes.
-If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or at support@bsphn.org.au.
+Brisbane South PHN have a target poster available to help your practice track improvement measures for recording influenza vaccinations for your patients with diabetes.
+If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or email our dedicated QI Coordinators at support@bsphn.org.au

-Primary Sense provides a report that will show all your patients with recorded diagnosis of diabetes who are due/overdue for an influenza vaccination.
+Primary sense provides a report that will show all your patients with recorded diagnosis of diabetes who are due/overdue for an influenza vaccination.